NEW YORK -- If a reporter was looking for headlines Wednesday at the Big East Conference men's basketball media day, they weren't hard to find.

 Traveling from table to table one thing stood out about the Big East Conference this season -- it's young.

 It seemed almost every coach was talking about how their young guys will need to step up in order for them to compete in the league and possibly for a NCAA Tournament bid.

 Curious as to how young the league really is this year I did some research, and what I found was impressive.

 Only six out of 15 teams will enter the season with a pair of seniors who will play key rolls in their team's success.
-Syracuse has Triche and sixth man James Southerland; Notre Dame features center Jack Cooley and guard Scott Martin; Pitt has Woodall and Dante Taylor; Cincinnati has a pair of senior guards Cashmere Wright and JaQuon Parker; Villanova has forward Maurice Sutton and center Mouphtaou Yarou; and the South Florida Bulls feature forward Toarlyn Fitzpatrick and guard Jawanza Poland.
+Syracuse has Triche and sixth man James Southerland; Notre Dame features center Jack Cooley and guard Scott Martin; Pitt has Woodall and forward Dante Taylor; Cincinnati has a pair of senior guards Cashmere Wright and JaQuon Parker; Villanova has forward Maurice Sutton and center Mouphtaou Yarou; and the South Florida Bulls feature forward Toarlyn Fitzpatrick and guard Jawanza Poland.

 The rest of the teams will strongly lean on a group of underclassmen to get the job done.

 What's even more surprising is those schools include: Louisville which just has Siva as its key senior; Georgetown with sophomore forward Otto Porter and junior guard Markel Starks; Marquette's lone upper classman is Cadougan (I am not counting guard Trent Lockett, who's a transfer); and UConn will be led by junior Shabazz Napier and sophomore Ryan Boatright